voostindie/vincents-productivity-suite-for-alfred/README.md

 - Select an event and:
     - Create a note for it
     - Paste its title into the frontmost application
+    - Paste its attendees into the frontmost application

+And more!

 It may not sound like much, but for me this is an enormous time saver.